 Pre-heat oven to 450 degrees.
 Line a small baking sheet with aluminum foil.

 Toss halved tomatoes with olive oil and half of the garlic.
 Arrange in a single layer on lined baking sheet.
 Bake for 20 minutes and set aside.

 Heat a large pot over medium-high heat.
-Add ghee and melt, then add onion and garlic.
+Add butter and melt, then add onion and garlic.
 Sauté for 1-2 minutes, then add mushrooms and continue to sauté for another 3 minutes.

 Add coconut milk, chicken stock, wine, and Oh My Spice seasoning.
-Cover and bring to a boil, then add orzo, salt and pepper.
-Stir until orzo is covered, then lower heat to a simmer for 10-12 minutes.
+Cover and bring to a boil, then add pasta, salt and pepper.
+Stir until pasta is covered, then lower heat to a simmer for 10-12 minutes.
 Note: cooking time will vary depending on the size/shape of your pasta.
 Remove it from the heat when it is very al dente since it will continue cooking in the sauce after.

-Remove pot from heat and stir in chicken, spinach, roasted tomatoes, basil, and parmesan cheese.
-Cover and allow to rest for about 5 minutes or until chicken is heated through, orzo is cooked al dente, and spinach is wilted.
+Remove pot from heat and stir in chicken, spinach, roasted tomatoes, basil, lemon juice, lemon zest, and parmesan cheese.
+Cover and allow to rest for about 5 minutes or until chicken is heated through, pasta is cooked al dente, and spinach is wilted.

 Serve with fresh lemon zest, basil, and more parmesan cheese, if desired.